HMS Buckingham (1751)

 HMS Buckingham (later renamed HMS Grampus) was a 70-gun third-rate ship of the line of the Royal Navy, built at Deptford Dockyard by John Holland to the draught specified by the 1745 Establishment, and in active service during the Seven Years' War with France.
 With a crew of 520 she was one of the largest ships in the Navy at that time.

 Service

 She was launched at Deptford in May 1751 at a cost of £29,000 then taken to Chatham Dockyard for fitting out to Royal Navy specification (including addition of guns) at a cost of around £8000.
 She was commissioned and formally brought into service in 1755 and put under command of Captain Michael Everitt who sailed her to the Mediterranean with Admiral John Byng's fleet.
 On 20 May 1756 she took place in the Battle of Minorca.
-Immediately after the battle command passed to Captain Edward Pratten who took her to the Leeward Islands immmedialy after repairs at Chatham.
+Immediately after the battle command passed to Captain Edward Pratten who took her to the Leeward Islands immediately after repairs at Chatham.
 In May 1757 command passed to Richard Tyrell.

 In 1756/57 Temple West served as her Flag Officer.